arachvy/lnx/README.md

-# lnx
+# LNX Moonmoon Theme
 A responsive theme for [moonmoon](http://moonmoon.org) feed aggregator.

+## Features
+* Responsive
+* Clean and minimal
+* Neat code
+* Collapsible sidebar

 ## Requirements
 * moonmoon stable version (v8.12) (built on v9.0.0rc3).

 ## Usage
-Download the ZIP file of this repo and extract the `custom` folder into your moonmoon base directory, don't worry it won't replace or override any existing files.
+Download the ZIP or tar.gz file of this repo and extract the `custom` folder into your moonmoon base directory, don't worry it won't replace or override any existing files.
 Then modify `index.php` in the root folder of your moonmoon installation) so it defaults to `home` theme at around line 40.
 For example:

 ```sh